How does the review process work, and do I have a right of reply?

-To ensure our practitioners adhere to professional conduct and provide ongoing quality care, each client is invited to provide a review after every interaction with a SoulAdvisor practitioner i.e. a discovery call, treatment or service offering.
+To ensure our practitioners adhere to professional conduct and provide ongoing quality care, each client is invited to provide a review after every interaction with a SoulAdvisor practitioner i.e. a treatment or service offering.

-The review process is open to both client and practitioner input on any service provided and is a great way to receive acknowledgement and to build your own professional brand.
+The review process is open to both client and practitioner input on any service provided and is a great way to receive acknowledgement and build your own professional brand.

 As outlined in our Review Policy, all reviews and star ratings may cover various aspects of a practitioner session i.e. quality of care, quality of service, communication and level of professionalism.
 They do not relate to any clinical aspects (e.g. symptoms, diagnosis or treatment, or outcome), nor are testimonials as defined by Health Practitioner Regulation National Law in Australia.

 SoulAdvisor reserves the right to not post a review that does not meet the criteria set out in the review policy or uphold our community standards.